stefp/BranchPoseNet/README.md

 ## 🚀 How to run it for prediction on new data
 In the 'data' folder You can find a demo dataset showing how the data should look like.
 The *.las or *.laz file should include a treeID and semantic column.
 These instance and semantic labels can be obtained for example using [ForAINet](https://github.com/bxiang233/ForAINet) or [SegmentAnyTree](https://github.com/SmartForest-no/SegmentAnyTree).

+For predicting on your own data just point the --dir_root to the path to the folder where the point cloud data is stored.

 ### 🖥️ To run using command line (CLI):
 ```